 The UKP800 Isolator Switch is engineered for high-performance applications.

 Ask a QuoteA disconnector switch (also called a switch-disconnector or load-break switch) is a mechanical switching device that provides the isolation function of a disconnector (guaranteed air-gap in the OFF position) combined with the ability to make and break rated current under load.
 In the IEC 60947-3 classification, a switch-disconnector satisfies the requirements for both a switch (makes and breaks load current) and a disconnector (provides isolation gap).
-The UKP4 is designed for the main incoming and bus-coupler positions in switchboards where the circuit protection is provided by upstream fuses and the disconnector switch provides the local isolation and operational switching function.
-This selection guide covers current rating, switching capability, mounting configuration and accessory integration.
+The UKP and UKGD series are designed for main incoming, photovoltaic system, and bus-coupler positions in switchboards where circuit protection is provided by upstream devices, and the disconnector switch provides local isolation and operational switching functions.
+This selection guide covers current rating, switching capability, mounting configuration, and accessory integration.

-KRIPAL UKP4 disconnector switches serve as the main incoming, bus-coupler and large feeder isolation points in low-voltage switchboards where the circuit protection is provided by upstream fuses and the operational switching and visible isolation are provided by the disconnector switch.
-From the 1250A incoming switch on a factory main switchboard to the 250A feeder switch on a motor control center incomer, the UKP4 combines high-current load switching with the safety of a guaranteed visible isolation gap.
+KRIPAL UKP and UKGD disconnector switches serve as main incoming, bus-coupler, and large feeder isolation points in low-voltage and photovoltaic switchboards where circuit protection is provided by upstream devices, and operational switching and visible isolation are handled by the disconnector switch.
+From high-current incoming switches on factory main switchboards to photovoltaic DC systems and feeder switches on motor control centers, these switches combine high-current load switching with the safety of a guaranteed visible isolation gap.

 KRIPAL disconnector switches are manufactured on a load-break switch assembly line where the contact mechanism is designed for load making and breaking capability at the specified utilization category.
-Each disconnector undergoes AC-22A or AC-23A switching verification, dielectric testing, and mechanical endurance cycling for global industrial disconnection and motor load switching applications.
+Each disconnector undergoes AC-22A, AC-23A, or DC-21B switching verification, dielectric testing, and mechanical endurance cycling for global industrial, motor load, and photovoltaic switching applications.

 The disconnector contact mechanism incorporates a spring-loaded snap-action design with arc extinguishing chambers for each pole.
 This provides defined making and breaking capacity for load switching, differentiating the disconnector from a simple isolator.
 Arc chute plates are assembled with precise spacing verified by gauge on each unit to ensure consistent arc splitting performance.

-Sample disconnectors from each production batch are tested at the specified utilization category: AC-22A for mixed resistive and inductive loads, or AC-23A for motor loads and other highly inductive loads.
-The test simulates making at 10 times rated current and breaking at 8 times rated current at 0.45 power factor for AC-23A rated units, verifying load-switching capability.
+Sample disconnectors from each production batch are tested at the specified utilization category: AC-22A for mixed resistive and inductive loads, AC-23A for motor loads and other highly inductive loads, or DC-21B for photovoltaic applications.
+The test simulates making and breaking requirements under rated operational voltages up to 1000V AC/DC, verifying load-switching capability.

 Disconnectors offered with extended shafts for through-door operation are assembled with adjustable shaft lengths and door interlock mechanisms.
 Each assembled unit is tested for correct interlock operation: door cannot open with switch ON, switch cannot close with door open (defeat mechanism tested).
 Handle position indication alignment is verified.

-KRIPAL supports distributor inventory programs with agreed stock levels for standard disconnector models from 20A to 160A in 3-pole and 4-pole configurations.
-Door-mount kits, shaft extensions, and auxiliary contact blocks are stocked for panel builder fulfillment.
+KRIPAL supports distributor inventory programs with agreed stock levels for standard disconnector models from 160A to 800A in 2-pole, 3-pole, and 4-pole configurations.
+Door-mount kits (P), direct-mount handles (K), shaft extensions, and auxiliary contact blocks are stocked for panel builder fulfillment.

 Laser-marked part numbers aligned with your catalog, OEM-branded packaging, and customized instruction sheets are available.
 Unbranded supply is provided upon request for private label production of disconnector switches.

-CE, UKCA, and IEC 60947-3 EN 60947-3 compliance documentation is provided according to target export markets.
-Technical documentation files are maintained and updated in line with evolving machinery safety and electrical isolation requirements.
+CE, UKCA, UL98B, and IEC 60947-3 compliance documentation is provided according to target export markets.
+Technical documentation files are maintained and updated in line with evolving machinery safety, photovoltaic, and electrical isolation requirements.

 Your technical team communicates with the engineers who designed and tested your disconnector switches.
-Application questions including utilization category selection, motor load switching, and accessory compatibility receive answers within 24 hours during China business hours.
+Application questions including utilization category selection, motor load switching, photovoltaic DC isolation, and accessory compatibility receive answers within 24 hours during China business hours.

 Direct from Manufacturer